The Monstera adansonii belongs to the Araceae family and is sometimes known as Monstera Friedrichsthalii.

 You can also place a tray with pebbles and water in it.
 Keep it close to your plant so that once the water evaporates, the humidity levels around the plant increase.

 Another trick you can use is to take a large pot and place your plant pot in it.
-Then fill in the empty space with sphagnum moss.
+Then fill in the space with sphagnum moss.

 This will further increase the humidity levels around your plant.